mxslk/DebugYourPain/content/posts/cohort_nov24.md

 **A 30 day intensive to debug your pain.** Go from stuck and frustrated in pain to light and moving freely with a supportive cohort.

 🗓 1 month.
-November 16th - December 14th, 2024
+Starting mid-Jan

-🗺 Location: Online (register interest [here](https://tally.so/r/3xPeqy)).
+🗺 Location: Online (register interest [here](https://tally.so/r/wk0xlR)).
 Space limited.

 💰 $Pay if results (see FAQ)